 No. 21 Xavier holds on for 59-56 win over Missouri State

-No. 21 Xavier holds on for 59-56 win over Missouri StateXavier forwards Tyrique Jones (4) and Jason Carter (25) cheer their team against Missouri State during the second half of an NCAA college basketball game, Friday, Nov.
-15, 2019, in Cincinnati.
-(AP Photo/Gary Landers)

-CINCINNATI (AP) -- Paul Scruggs saw an opening and went to the basket for the shot that would finally give No. 21 Xavier some breathing room.

-Scruggs scored 14 points and made a layup with 11.6 seconds left Friday night, helping the Musketeers hold off Missouri State for a 59-56 victory.
+CINCINNATI — Paul Scruggs scored 14 points and made a layup with 11.6 seconds left Friday night, helping No. 21 Xavier hold off Missouri State for a 59-56 victory.

 The Musketeers (4-0) never trailed but couldn’t shake clear of the team picked to win the Missouri Valley Conference.
 The Bears (2-2) tied it at 56, but Xavier made a free throw and two big plays in the closing seconds.

-The Bears missed a pair of 3-point shots in the closing seconds.
+Jones added 15 points and six rebounds but had five of Xavier’s 15 turnovers.
+The Musketeers again struggled to make perimeter shots, going 5 of 23 from beyond the arc.

 Lamont West and Keandre Cook scored 13 points apiece for the Bears, who had 22 turnovers.

-''We haven't been playing very well,'' coach Dana Ford said. ''But I take encouragement from a game like this.
-The way we've been playing, we could have come in here and lost by 20.
-We're playing better than we were.''

-Jones added 15 points and six rebounds but had five of Xavier's 15 turnovers.
-The Musketeers again struggled to make perimeter shots, going 5 of 23 from beyond the arc against the Bears' 1-3-1 zone defense.

 The Musketeers were coming off a ragged 63-58 overtime victory over Missouri.
 They blew a 15-point lead and rallied from behind to send it overtime on Marshall’s 3-pointer late in regulation.